 Potatoes contain many natural vitamins and minerals that are essential for your food storage.
-But did you know that you can also use potatoes for cleaning, repairs, powering electronics, and more?
+But did you know that you there is actually a wide variety of amazing potato uses for cleaning, repairs, powering electronics, and more?

 The simple potato is one of the most versatile vegetables out there and rarely gets the attention it deserves.
 Besides being delicious boiled, baked, diced or fried, potatoes have many other uses.